aimenux/AppInsightsManagementDemo/README.md

 Using appinsights management library to manage api keys
 ```

+In order to allow access to an appinsights using rest calls, you need to create api keys via portal, azure cli, etc.
-In this demo, i m creating an api key with permissions (read/write) in order to allow access to an appinsights using rest calls
+In this demo, i m using azure management library for creating (then deleting) an api key with permissions (read/write).

 **`Tools`** : vs19, net core 3.1